KennyClayton/Capstone-Back-End/README.md

 - [License](#license)

 ## Description
-This project is designed to be used by two types of users: workers and customers.
+This project is designed to be used by two types of users: customers and workers.

+_Customer users_

+> Customers are able to create new projects for workers to see and claim as their own. //CREATE
+> Customers are able to view a list of their created projects. //READ
+> Customers can update their projects' type, date and description. //UPDATE
+> Customers can also delete their own projects. //DELETE

 _Worker users_